exercism/php/exercises/concept/annalyns-infiltration/.docs/hints.md

 - Logical operators in the order of their precedence (from highest to lowest): `!`, `&&`, `||`.
 - Check out [this article][operator-precedence] on Operator Precedence

-## 4. Check if the 'Free Prisoner' action is possible
+## 4. Check if the 'Liberate Prisoner' action is possible

 - `()` is the operator with the highest precedence.
 Use it to group logical expressions.